Save

 - Save in manifest directory instead of the target directory

-building private or shared assemblies it sometimes desirable to save project
+- When building private or shared assemblies it sometimes desirable to save project files in the assembly directory, not in the target directory.

 - Replace well-known paths with environment variables